-If you want to reduce your THC levels, you have a few options like doubling the recipe and adding an equal amount of regular butter.
+If you want to reduce your THC levels, you have a few options, such as doubling the recipe and adding an equal amount of regular butter.
 You could also leave the recipe at the same yield but swap out half of the infused butter for regular butter, saving the other half of your infusion for a later time.
-No matter how you choose to break up the THC, you have much more control over it than with buds.
+Or only take a small portion of a dose at a time (for example, eating half a cookie instead of a whole one).
+No matter how you choose to break up the THC, you have much more control over it when using concentrate.

-Again, if you're using activated oil (such as CO2 oil and Distilate), you can either eat it directly, or you can easily mix it with honey or your brownies dough.
+For Activated Concentrate: Again, if you're using activated oil (such as CO2 oil and Distilate), you can either eat it directly, or you can easily mix it with honey or your brownie dough.

-Remember it's too sticky, I suggest warm the syringe in a Ziploc bag and put it in warm water to make the oil easier to mix.
+Remember--if it’s too sticky, I suggest putting the syringe in a Ziploc bag and putting it in warm water to make the oil easier to mix.